MartiDavicino/Camera-Batltle-Transitions/Web page/Index.md

 ![alt text](https://github.com/MartiDavicino/Camera-Batltle-Transitions/blob/main/Web%20page/Docs/center%20wipe.gif)
 ![](https://github.com/MartiDavicino/Camera-Batltle-Transitions/blob/main/Web%20page/Docs/isthiswipe.gif)

-#### Adorned
+#### Graphics
-This transition is practically the same as the wipe.
+This type of transition is practically the same as the wipe.
 But it uses extra graphic decoration to achieve a specific aesthetic.
-Because of its little naturalness it is only used in titles with a cartoon visual aesthetic or directed to a child audience.
+Because of its little naturalness it is mostly used in loading in screen or between two non cinematic scenes, like accesing to the inventory

 ![alt text](https://github.com/MartiDavicino/Camera-Batltle-Transitions/blob/main/Web%20page/Docs/colorful.gif)

-#### Pixelated
-Most commonly used in pixel art games or old ones that have a low resolution.
-This technique consists in covering the screen with limited areas step by step in which we will be able to see the new scene.
+It is a good decision to build a concordance between the scene transitions the video game main aesthetic.
+As most games do, the graphics used are even elements you find inside the game.
+For example an axe in vikings game or snake in survival game.

 ![alt text](https://github.com/MartiDavicino/Camera-Batltle-Transitions/blob/main/Web%20page/Docs/color%202.gif)